Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: SUMMARY AND CONCLUSIONS

+(iv) With the aim of comparing our results with those that will be inferred from CEERS observations, we perform the same analysis on all the $1 < z < 4$ $10^{10}\,$M$_{\odot}$ galaxies in the processed \citetalias{2017MNRAS.468..207S} images.
+We find that the formation times derived from the median SFH of this sample are very similar to the ones inferred from our original sample of massive precursors with a local M$_{\ast}>10^{11}\,$M$_{\odot}$ descendant (differences of $<$1.4\% in all the formation times when considering the ground-truth particles and $<$4.7\% from the 2D-SPS analysis).
+This suggests that we can consider all massive $1 < z < 4$ galaxies observed with CEERS ($+$CANDELS), regardless of their actual $z=0$ descendant, to study the formation times of the most massive descendants at $z = 0$.

-(iv) Regarding the variety of the $t_{1}$, and $t_{5}$ values, the distribution of these formation times shows that 25\% of our $1<z<4$ sample of progenitors formed 1\% (5\%) of their stellar mass present at the redshift of observation by $z \sim 8$ (6), and 50\% of the galaxies by $z \sim 7$ (5).
+(v) Regarding the variety of the $t_{1}$, and $t_{5}$ values, the distribution of these formation times shows that 25\% of our main $1<z<4$ sample of progenitors formed 1\% (5\%) of their stellar mass present at the redshift of observation by $z \sim 8$ (6), and 50\% of the galaxies by $z \sim 7$ (5).

-The results from this work should be taken into consideration when applying 2D-SPS analysis methods to massive high-redshift galaxies observed with HST+JWST in broad-band imaging, even if the numerical values of the mass-fraction formation times inferred from real data could vary with respect to those of the simulated data, on average or as a function of galaxy properties, such as mass, redshift or even environment.
+The results from this work show that our 2D-SPS method, when applied to real CANDELS$+$CEERS spatially-resolved broad-band observations of massive $1 < z < 4$ galaxies, will be able to infer when the early stages of the stellar mass assembly took place in these galaxies and, from them, have an estimation of when local $10^{11}\,$M$_{\odot}$ galaxies began to form, within the limitations and biases already discussed throughout this paper.